wpswings/woo-refund-and-exchange-lite/readme.txt

 16. API Settings.

 == Changelog ==

+= 4.5.7 - Released on 5 January 2026 =
+*  New - User Count Limit for refund functionality
+*  New - Restrict particular user for refund functionality through user email to prevent fraud refund request
+*  New - comptability with latest wp (6.9) and wc (10.4.3)

 = 4.5.6 - Released on 12 November 2025 =
 * New - comptability with latest wp (6.8.3) and wc (10.3.4)